 Upon completion of the program, residents will be well-equipped to serve as an integrated member of the interdisciplinary emergency medicine team for both adult and pediatric patients.
 Training will also ensure the resident will be ready for board certification, teaching, precepting, and managing an emergency department pharmacy practice and/or satellite.

-Required Rotations (1 month each)
+Required Rotations (1 month each, unless otherwise specified)

 - Orientation (July)